Abhishekmishrz/React--Hooks-Question/README.md

    4. **`useReducer`:**

       - Alternative to `useState` for managing complex state logic.
+      - `useReducer` is a React Hook that lets you add a reducer to your component.
+      - The `useReducer` Hook is similar to the useState Hook.

+        ```jsx
+            const [state, dispatch] = useReducer(reducer, initialArg, init?)
+           ```
    5. **`useCallback`**

+      - The React `useCallback` Hook returns a memoized callback function.
+      - `useCallback` is a React Hook that lets you cache a function definition between re-renders.
+      - Performance optimization hooks for avoiding unnecessary re-renders.
+      - It is used for:

+           - Skipping re-rendering of components.
+           - Updating state from a memoized callback.

+         ```jsx
+                 const cachedFn = useCallback(fn, dependencies)
+         ```

    6. **`useMemo`:**

+      - The React `useMemo` Hook returns a memoized value.
       - Performance optimization hooks for avoiding unnecessary re-renders.
+      - `useMemo` is a React Hook that lets you cache the result of a calculation between re-renders.
+      - It is used for:

+         - Skipping re-rendering of components
+         - Memoizing a dependency of another Hook.

+        ```jsx
+                 const cachedFn = useCallback(fn, dependencies)
+        ```
+    7. **`useRef`:**

+       - The `useRef` Hook allows you to persist values between renders.
+       - It can be used to store a mutable value that does not cause a re-render when updated.
+       - It can be used to access a DOM element directly.
+       - `useRef` is a React Hook that lets you reference a value that’s not needed for rendering.
+       - It is used for:

+         - Referencing a value with a ref .
+         - Manipulating the DOM with a ref.

+         ```jsx
+           const ref = useRef(initialValue)
+         ```

 7. **How do you create custom hooks in React?
 Provide an example of a custom hook and explain its purpose.**